FollowTheProcess/pytoil/docs/index.md

 Until one day I saw that the file I kept these functions in was over 1000 lines of bash (a lot of `printf`'s so it wasn't all logic but still).
 And 1000 lines of bash is *waaaay* too much!

 And because I'd basically hacked it all together, it was **very** fragile.
-If a part of a function failed, it would just carry on and wreak havoic!
+If a part of a function failed, it would just carry on and wreak havoc!
 I'd have to do `rm -rf all_my_projects`...
 I mean careful forensic investigation to fix it.

 So I decided to make a robust CLI with the proper error handling and testability of python, and here it is! :tada: